ellabastian/july_lycheebnb/README.md

 As a user
 So that I can maximise bookings for my space(s)
-I want to be able to a range of available booking dates for them
+I want to be able to show a range of available booking dates for them

 ### Mockups